hyperspy/hyperspy/doc/user_guide/io.rst

 Extra saving arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
-compression: One of None, 'gzip', 'szip', 'lzf'.
+- `compression` : One of None, 'gzip', 'szip', 'lzf' (default is 'gzip').

-'gzip' is the default

 .. _netcdf-format: